Quiz Marketing: How It Works and How It Helps to Get More Leads

 To keep things interesting, mix up the question formats:

-Marquiz provides 12 different question types, so you can choose the ones that fit your quiz best.
+Marquiz provides 12 different types of quiz marketing questions, so you can choose the ones that fit your needs best.
 You can also add images and icons to make it feel more interactive.

 Step 4: Configure the Results Page